-A. Involuntary Demotion: On demotion, the salary shall be at the rate of the same step on the new salary plan/grade as was applicable to the previous salary plan/grade ("step-for-step").
+A. On demotion, the salary shall be placed at a rate that will result in five and a half percent (5.5%) reduction in compensation on the demoted salary plan/grade as was applicable to the previous salary plan/grade.
 The effective date of all demotions shall coincide with the first day of the pay period.
 The anniversary date shall be determined as if the date of demotion were the date of employment.